 How did the State of Franklin disappear?

 By 1786, things were falling apart.
-Franklin lacked the military support of the U.S. government and the North Carolina Militia.
+Franklin lacked the troops and military support of the U.S. government and the North Carolina Militia.
+A potential for skirmishes with the Chickasaw, Chickamauga, and other Native American tribes was looming.
 Key supporters of the movement were going back to Carolina – and not just in their minds.

 Late that year, North Carolina offered to forgive all back taxes in an attempt to lure the Franklinites back into the fold.
 Not easily dissuaded, the Overmountain men expanded westward by seizing native lands through force.